bwilson1802/Learning-Terraform/README.md

 Test Terraform on your system

 # Step 2
-Bulid one VM and a network in Azure
+Build one VM and a network in Azure

 # Step 3
 Build a peered network in 2 regions